What are SSH Keys?

 SSH Key Sprawl Poses Security & Operational Risk

-As with any other security protocols, it’s imperative to maintain strong standards and best practice around SSH network protocols and keys.
+As with any other security protocol, it’s imperative to implement SSH key security best practices and adhere to strong standards.
 NIST IR 7966 (Security of Interactive and Automated Access Management Using Secure Shell (SSH)) offers guidance for government organizations, businesses, and auditors on proper security controls for SSH implementations.
-The NIST recommendations emphasize SSH key discovery, rotation, usage, and monitoring.
+NIST recommendations emphasize SSH key discovery, rotation, usage, and monitoring.

-In even modestly complex environments, manual SSH Key rotation is infeasible.
-For instance, you could identify accounts set up to use SSH keys, you could manually scan through authorized keys file in the hidden .SSH user folder, but this falls short of helping you identify who has the private key matching any of the public keys in the file.
+In even modestly complex environments, manual SSH key rotation is infeasible.
+For instance, you could identify accounts set up to use SSH keys, you could manually scan through authorized key files in the hidden .SSH user folder, but this falls short of helping you identify who has the private key matching any of the public keys in the file.

-Organizations who recognize the risks posed by SSH Key sprawl risk and take a proactive cybersecurity posture typically use a dedicated SSH key management or automated privileged password management (PPM) solution to generate unique key pairs for each system, and perform frequent rotation.
-Automated solutions dramatically simplify the process of creating and rotating SSH keys, eliminating SSH key sprawl, and ensuring SSH keys enable productivity without compromising security.
+Organizations who recognize the risks posed by key sprawl and take a proactive cybersecurity posture typically use a dedicated SSH key management or automated privileged password management (PPM) solution to generate unique key pairs for each system, and perform frequent rotation.
+Automated solutions dramatically simplify the process of creating and rotating SSH keys, eliminating SSH key sprawl, and ensuring the keys enable productivity without compromising security.

-To tighten security controls around SSH Keys, you should also apply the following six best practices:
+To tighten security controls around SSH keys, you should also apply the following 10 best practices:

 1. Discover all SSH Keys and Bring Under Active Management

 A first step to eliminating SSH key sprawl and properly assessing SSH security risk is to discover and inventory all SSH keys, and then to reign in centralized control of all keys.
-This is also an appropriate juncture to determine who is using various keys and how the keys are being used.
+This is also an appropriate juncture to audit and identify who is using various keys and how the keys are being used.

-Tie SSH keys back to an individual, rather than just to an account that can be accessed by multiple users.
-This will provide an effective SSH audit trail and more direct oversight.
+Tie SSH keys back to an individual, rather than just to a shared account leveraged by multiple users.
+Clear attribution will provide an effective SSH audit trail and more direct oversight.
 This can be achieved with a thorough SSH key distribution for your user base, or a more centralized key management and audit solution that automates these functions.

 Apply the principle of least privilege (PoLP), such as in tying SSH keys to granular areas of remote devices, so users can only access certain, necessary systems.
 This limits the potential fallout from misuse of SSH keys.

-SSH Keys are one of the many types of credentials that can be embedded within code, such as in applications and files.
+SSH Keys may be one of the types of credentials embedded within code, such as in applications and files.
 This practice creates dangerous backdoors for malware and hackers to exploit.
-Embedded keys that use simple or default passphrases may be vulnerable to password-guessing and other attacks.
+Hardcoded SSH keys with simple or default passphrases may be vulnerable to password-guessing attacks and other threats.
 Therefore, an important piece of SSH security is to uncover and eliminate embedded SSH keys, and bring them under centralized management.